temporalio/documentation/docs/content/what-is-a-workflow-run-timeout.md

 This timeout is most commonly used to limit the execution time of a single [Temporal Cron Job Execution](/docs/content/what-is-a-temporal-cron-job).

 If the Workflow Run Timeout is reached, the Temporal Server automatically Terminates the Workflow Execution.

+<RelatedReadList
+readlist={[
+["How to set a Workflow Run Timeout in Go","/docs/content/how-to-set-startworkflowoptions-in-go/#workflowruntimeout","developer guide"], ]}
+/>